The Pareto Frontier of Resilient Jet Tagging

 \begin{ack}

 MLB and YZ gratefully acknowledge the support of the Brown University Department of Physics, and would like to thank the MIT Center for Theoretical Physics and IAIFI for their frequent hospitality.
-They would also like to express their gratitude to Huilin Qu for his prompt assistance when setting up ParT, and to Tilman Plehn for his useful feedback at the 2024 IAIFI Workshop.
+They are supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0026285.
 RG is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}), the NSF grant numbers OAC-2103889, OAC-2411215, and OAC-2417682; and by the U.S. DOE Office of High Energy Physics under grant numbers DE-SC0012567 and DE-SC1019775.
-Finally, the authors would like to thank Sean Benevedes and Jennifer Roloff for their prompt feedback on the draft.
+Finally, the authors would like to thank Sean Benevedes and Jennifer Roloff for their prompt feedback on the draft, and to express their gratitude to Huilin Qu for his prompt assistance when setting up ParT, and to Tilman Plehn for his useful feedback at the 2024 IAIFI Workshop.

 \end{ack}

 {

 }